 Ultimately, BEAM's success will be measured by the number of students who enter STEM careers.

-In the interim, we track indicators that show whether students are on the pathway toward STEM success.
+In the meantime, we track indicators that show whether students are on the pathway toward STEM success.

 Middle School: Summer Growth